-Rohit is an Electronics and Communications Engineering Graduate, with experience in working on the domain of Internet of Things (IoT) devices, including “smart” home appliances, health Trackers, environmental monitors and Transport Data Loggers (such as TDL- Bosch GmBh, Germany).
+Rohit is an Electronics and Communications Engineering graduate.
+His expertise is in the Internet of Things (IoT) devices.
+IoT includes “smart” home appliances, health trackers, environmental monitors and Transport Data Loggers (such as TDL- Bosch GmBh, Germany).

 Read Rohit’s blog: low-cost ‘Volunteer Sensors’ to help solve the air pollution problem in Sheffield